Orin-Labs/www/public/memo.md

 In the past two months I’ve shipped two demo experiments of my tutor, Orin, to students—some students even paid $150/mo and engaged for four hours every week.
 From these experiments, I learned a few things:

 - **Willingness to pay is extremely high if you build the right product**.
 Charging $150/mo seemed low to most users—they’re already paying more for alternatives.
 - **With the right product, the distribution is quickly profitable**.
-CAC seems to be around $100-$150, which will get paid back immediately.
+CAC seems to be around $250 (~$25/signup via ads, estimating 10% paid conversion), which will get paid back in two months.
 My marketing is competing with local tutoring businesses who have worse margins, so there are clear open channels.
 - **The product that people want to pay for is very ambitious.**
   - Students prefer voice agents, but we need to rebuild the current in-lesson experience.
   - We need to build a long-term memory to help students navigate their learning journeys over months or years.